Reuse your electricals

 How to safely repair electricals

-Caution: Before making any repairs, ensure to check the terms of relevant product warranties as these could be impacted.
+Caution: Before making any repairs, please ensure you check the terms of relevant product warranties as these could be impacted.
 Consider the risks, and health and safety implications: follow your tool manufacturer's operating directions, practice safety precautions (like using proper eyewear etc) and follow any other relevant guidance.
 If you are unsure or have any concerns, especially when making electrical repairs, please contact a suitably qualified professional.

 1. For basic faults with household gadgets such as poor battery life on your smartphone or a slow laptop see these top tips from the Restart Project.